El secreto de Puente Viejo: Fifth season (El chico de los tres lunares)

 Francisca takes Bosco under her patronage after he saves her life and eventually his origins are revealed due to three moles on his back, possessed by Pepa and all her descendants.
 Bosco and Ines, Candela's niece who works as a maid in Montenegro Mansion, fall in love but Francisca gets Bosco married to a woman from the upper class named Amalia.
 However, Ines falls pregnant with Bosco's child.
 Amalia, who is childless, also fakes pregnancy and when Inés gives birth, she steals the latter's child telling her it died after birth and presenting it as her own.
-At the same time, Severo Santacruz (Chico García) arrives in the town accompanied by Carmelo Leal (Raúl Peña), his best friend, together they will be in charge of making Francisca pay for the death of Severo's parents Since she killed them in the past.
-After Conrado's death, Aurora finds the love in Lucas, but in the wedding she left him and travel to Paris.
+At the same time, Severo Santacruz (Chico García) arrives in the town accompanied by Carmelo Leal (Raúl Peña), his best friend, together they will be in charge of making Francisca pay for the death of Severo's parents since she killed them in the past.
+After Conrado's death, Aurora finds love in Lucas, but in the wedding she leaves him and travels to Paris.